 Recently opened Dubai Frame is a must when you visit Dubai.
-This impressive 150 meter tall golden structure is found near the star gate of Zabeel Park.
+This impressive 150 metre tall golden structure is found near the star gate of Zabeel Park.

 Take a lift up the frame to their observation deck and explore the history of this amazing city from old to new.

 Ensure to take a daring walk across a glass floor which automatically changes from frosted to clear giving you a glimpse of the world below you.